 No one treatment can resolve TMJ disorders completely and treatment takes time to become effective.
-Dr. Werner, Dr. Rubel, Dr. Strange or Dr. Madson might be able to help you have a healthier and more comfortable jaw.
+Dr. Werner, Dr. Rubel, Dr. Strange, Dr. Madson or Dr. Crecelius might be able to help you have a healthier and more comfortable jaw.

 Trouble With Your Jaw?

 TMJ disorders develop for many reasons.
 You might clench or grind your teeth, tightening your jaw muscles and stressing your TM joint.
 You may have a damaged jaw joint due to injury or disease.
 Injuries and arthritis can damage the joint directly or stretch and tear the muscle ligaments.
 As a result, the disk, which is made of cartilage and functions as the cushion of the jaw joint, can slip out of position.
 Whatever the cause, the results may include a misaligned bite, pain, clicking or grating noises when you open your mouth and cause trouble opening your mouth wide.

 - Are you aware of grinding or clenching your teeth?